 commit fraud

-• Through various spoofing techniques, individuals can impersonate another person or company to gain their victims’ trust and deceive, manipulate, or defraud them.
+- Through various spoofing techniques, individuals can impersonate another person or, for example, a company in order to gain their victims’ trust and deceive, manipulate, or defraud them.
 Deepfake-enhanced scams such as CEO fraud (or “president fraud”), in which criminals impersonate company executives to trick employees into revealing sensitive data or transferring funds, have risen sharply.
 For instance, in early 2024, an employee in Hong Kong transferred €23 million to scammers who simulated an entire videoconference using AI, convincing him he was speaking with his manager and the company’s board of directors.

-• Even biometric verification systems (such as facial or voice recognition) can be bypassed by deepfakes, enabling perpetrators to gain access to smartphones, computers, bank accounts, or other sensitive data.
+- By bypassing biometric verification systems (such as facial or voice recognition) using deepfakes, enabling fraudsters to gain access to smartphones, computers, applications, bank accounts and, consequently, sensitive data.

-• Classic fraud schemes, such as the “grandparent scam”, “shock calls”, “romance scams”, and other online frauds, have become far more effective through the use of deepfakes.
-Personal data from potential victims can easily be collected from public profiles and analyzed to create detailed psychological profiles or generate personalized conversation scripts.
-Messages can be flawlessly translated, mass-sent, and even automated.
-With the increasing quality of deepfakes and the personalization of approaches, such scams have become more credible than ever.
-Many victims feel reassured when they believe they are speaking live to a familiar person whose voice or face they recognize on a call, unaware that it is a synthetic imitation.
-Once trust is established, they often share more sensitive information.
-Fraudsters can then build emotional connections and exploit these relationships to commit further crimes, such as grooming (approaching minors online for sexual exploitation), cyberstalking, or sextortion (blackmail using intimate images).
+- Through the use of deepfakes to enhance traditional fraud schemes, such as the so-called “grandparent scam,” “shock calls”, “romance or love scams”, or other forms of online fraud.
+Data on potential victims can be easily compiled from publicly available profiles and analysed to create detailed personal profiles or customised conversation scripts.
+Messages can be translated without error and disseminated on a large scale.
+In addition, the ability to automatically generate personalised responses significantly increases the scalability of fraudulent activities, enabling perpetrators to conduct numerous conversations in parallel and thereby reach a much larger number of people.
+Improved deepfake quality and increased message personalisation enhance the credibility of these fraud attempts.
+Many victims feel reassured when they believe they are speaking in real time with a familiar person whose voice or face they recognise during a phone or video call, without realising that it is an imitation.
+Once trust has been established, victims often disclose further sensitive information.
+Fraudsters can then build emotional ties and exploit these relationships to commit additional crimes, such as grooming (the online approach of a minor for the purpose of sexual exploitation), cyberbullying, or “sextortion” (blackmail involving intimate images).

 discredit individuals or political opponents